 Check the oil level using the dipstick or sight glass and add more oil if needed.

 To check the motorcycle engine oil, ensure the bike is on level ground, and the engine is cool.
+Follow the oil level check procedure as outlined in the Owner’s Manual.

 Depending on your motorcycle model, locate the dipstick or sight glass on the engine.
 Remove the dipstick or check the oil level through the sight glass.